WebOrigami/docs/src/content/framework/tutorial.md

 Instead of using an image-editing app to create a real folder of thumbnail images, you can create a virtual folder of thumbnail images.

 You can do this kind of transformation in Graph Origami with a _map_.
-A map is a virtual folder based on something else (a real folder, a virtual folder, or a data set like that in teamData.yaml).
-The result will have the same structure as the original, but the values will be different.
+A map is a many-to-many transformation: you give it a set of things (like a real folder, a virtual folder, or the array of people in teamData.yaml).
+You also give the map a function that can perform a one-to-one transformation.
+The map will generate a virtual folder with the same structure as the original set, but with the values transformed.

-**Example:** If you had virtual folder called `names`, you could create a virtual folder of greetings based on `names`:
+**Example:** Above you saw a function called `greet()` that transforms a name like "Alice" into a greeting like "Hello, **Alice**!"
+This is a one-to-one transformation.
+If you have a virtual folder of names, you can perform a many-to-many transformation of that folder to create a new virtual folder of greetings.
+You can do this by defining a virtual folder with a formula:

 ```yaml
 names: